Legal and Administration

 What you need to know

 This section covers some basic principles and definitions you will need to know to implement and maintain your compliance programme.
-More detail is contained in other sections of this toolkit and linked as appropriate.

 What is personal data?

 Rugby clubs, referee societies and constituent bodies use individuals’ data in a number of ways.
-This includes obtaining and using data about players, referees, administrators, other volunteers, employees and website users.
+This includes obtaining and using data about players, referees, administrators, volunteers, employees and website users.

 What are the UK laws?